How to Stop Gambling Addiction

 There are millions of people with gambling problems around the world.
 Read more on our gambling addiction statistics page.
 Many countries have some form of support organizations, but far from everyone receives the attention they deserve.

 We want to change that.
-We wanted to build something inexpensive and scalable, so everyone that wants help can get help!
+We wanted to build something inexpensive and scalable so everyone who wants help can get help!
 QuitGamble.com is unique in its approach: we believe the cause of addiction is pain.
 If we can relieve the pain, we can get rid of the addiction.

 Energy to create something big!